 Research for the Master's Degree will begin usually by the end of the first year of course work (or earlier).
-It will continue until your advisor and advisory committee determine that you are ready to defend your work.
-In or before the last semester (no later than 30 days after the start of the last semester) you must file the Application for Candidacy and Final Program Work, as well as an Application for Graduation.
+It will continue until your supervising/research professor determines that you are ready to defend your work.
+In or before the last semester (no later than 30 days after the start of the last semester) you must submit an Application for Graduation.